recallmenot/pipewarp/README.md

      };
    ```
    Then at least log out and back in again.
- * The NixOS filesystem doesn't follow the Filesystem Hierarchy Standard and Carla won't even be able to locate VSTs in such an environment.
-   LDD only reveals Carla's immediate dependencies and the package doesn't care to provide any beyond those.
-   Solution: To start both carla and pipewarp from within an environment that provides the right libraries, start them from within the included flake with `nix run`.
-   You could also use musnix or `steam-run bash` for this.
  * pipewarp needs `pactl` from `pulseaudio`, so add it to `environment.systemPackages = with pkgs; []` if you don't use the included flake.
 Your system will still use pipewire since that is what was enabled.

+## usage

+### profile creation
+ * run Carla
+ * load your plugins
+ * save the profile as `name.carxp`, in this repo's root dir
+ * close Carla

+### running

+#### linux
+ * run: `./pipewarp.sh -p name.carxp`.
+If you leave `-p name.carxp` away, `systemdsp.carxp` is loaded automatically.
+You can overwrite that file if you only use one output device.

+#### nixOS
+The NixOS filesystem doesn't follow the Filesystem Hierarchy Standard and Carla won't even be able to locate VSTs in such an environment.
+LDD only reveals Carla's immediate dependencies and the package doesn't care to provide any beyond those.

+Solution: To start both carla and pipewarp from within an environment that provides the right libraries, start them from within an environment that provides the dependencies of the plugins.

+The same applies to profile creation.

+Options:
+ a) use the included flake with `nix run`, then run as if on regular linux (see above)
+ b) use musnix
+ c) use steam-run `steam-run bash`

 # Plugins

 ## room correction EQ
  * [MathAudio RoomEQ](https://mathaudio.com/room-eq.htm)
  * Haven't tried Sonarworks in wine yet.